top of page

 To lose weight, you need to consume fewer calories than your body burns.
 Here's how to find out how many calories you need.

-1. Determine Your Total Daily Energy Expenditure (TDEE): This is your BMR, the amount you have just calculated, multiplied by an activity factor, which accounts for your daily physical activity level.
+This TDEE is your BMR, the amount you have just calculated, multiplied by an activity factor, which accounts for your daily physical activity level.
 So take the number you had just calculated and multiply it with whatever amount is written down below.

 Step 3: Set Your Macro Ratios